ChicagoHAI/HypoBench/_pages/evaluations.md

 ### Interestingness

-We provide preliminary metrics for hypothesis "interestingness" - how novel and valuable a hypothesis might be:
+We provide preliminary metrics for hypothesis "interestingness" - spliting into three dimensions: Novelty, Plausibility, and Clarity, (for real datasets only).

-- For real-world datasets, we use LLM-based qualitative assessments.
+- We use LLM-based qualitative assessments.
 - This helps capture aspects beyond pure explanatory power.

 ## Key Capabilities Benchmarked